Substance Abuse Billing Services in Virginia

 Every VA payer has specific rules for substance abuse claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield processes the largest share of Virginia commercial substance abuse claims.
+Anthem Blue Cross Blue Shield of Virginia (HealthKeepers) processes the largest share of Virginia commercial substance abuse claims.
 We know their VA specific fee schedules, prior authorization requirements for substance abuse procedures, and their appeal timelines when claims are denied.
 Substance use disorder records require patient-specific consent for each disclosure, stricter than HIPAA.
 Billing transmissions must comply with Part 2 rules.

-Virginia Medicaid routes substance abuse patients through 6 managed care plans: Anthem HealthKeepers, Aetna Better Health, Molina, and 3 more.
+Cardinal Care (unified Medicaid managed care brand since 2023) routes substance abuse patients through 5 managed care plans: Anthem HealthKeepers Plus, Aetna Better Health of Virginia, Humana Healthy Horizons of Virginia (new July 2025), and 2 more.
 Each MCO has its own substance abuse authorization and billing rules that we manage.

-Medicare (Palmetto GBA) Substance Abuse Coverage
+Medicare (Palmetto GBA (Jurisdiction M)) Substance Abuse Coverage

 Denial Prevention for Virginia Substance Abuse